 THREE STAGES to a PAINTING

 First, I travel to meet my subject.
 This not only for a photo session for visual reference, but to also get to know the personality of the horse I will be painting.
 When I paint a horse, I capture more than what the horse simply looks like.
-During the time I spend taking the photos, I get to know something about him.
-I get a feeling for what his personality is like, how he moves, what catches his attention.
+During the time I spend taking the photos, I get a feeling for what his personality is like, how he moves, what catches his attention.
 I also learn about how you, his human partner, feel about your horse and how you relate to each other.
 I find that this meeting is crucial to the integrity of the portrait, so I choose to only work from my own photographs.

 Second, you and I will choose the pose from the photos.
 I'll often merging pieces of many separate photographs: a gesture from one, a look in the eye from another.
 I normally bring together all the elements and create 1-3 Photoshop layouts for composition.
 You'll get to view these and approve one prior to the beginning of the actual artwork.